-Faculty hold master's and/or terminal degrees.
+Faculty hold master's and/or doctoral nursing degrees.

 Evidence of graduation from accredited high school or acceptable score on the General Education Development (GED) exam.
 Additionally, students must have an associate's degree in nursing and a registered nurse license.
 Undergraduate applicants with a high school and/or college cumulative grade point average of 2.5 or better will be given priority admission to the school.